R1: GenEnv-HDReg

 High-dimensional regression for screening of important genetic and environmental factors

-In project R1, we will develop variable selection methods for regression models.
-The methods can be used to screen important genetic and environmental risk factors and their interactions.
-The study data considered here each have a very large number of genetic and other variables (p > 1 million).
-The studies NaKo, SALIA, and GINIplus have a relatively high number of observations with up to n=10,000 subjects, but this number is still well below the number of variables (n<<p).
-We will start analysing the NaKo data and use the results for validation on the other data sets, as the NaKo is currently the largest epidemiological study in Germany, with 200,000 subjects across different study centers.
-Since some targets such as disease outcomes are binary and others are continuous, e.g. blood pressure or lung function data, we will consider both logistic and linear regression models.
+In project R1 (High dimensional regression for screening of important genetic and environmental factors), we are developing variable selection methods for regression models.
+The methods can be used to screen for important genetic and environmental risk factors and their interactions.
+Although the NAKO, SALIA, and GINIplus cohort studies already have a relatively high number of observations n, this number is still far below the number of variables p (n<<p).
+The screening and variable selection procedures in this project will be applied to data from these studies, particularly to data from the NAKO study, which is currently the largest epidemiological study in Germany, with 200,000 participants across different study centres.
+Since some outcomes are binary and others are continuous, e.g., measured blood pressure or lung function data, we will consider logistic and linear regression models.

 References

 - Geppert L, Ickstadt K, Munteanu, A, Quedenfeld J, Sohler C (2017).
 Random projections for Bayesian regression.
-Statistics and Computing 27(1), doi: 10.1007/s11222-015-9608-z.
+Statistics and Computing 27(1). doi: 10.1007/s11222-015-9608-z